-You’ve now reached the blogging content creation stage; here you find the content card.
+You’ve now reached the blogging content creation stage.
+Here you will find the content card.
 The content card will help direct you through this procedure.
-In the goals strategy and technology cards, you can now start the process of creating a content strategy for the blog by asking for key questions.
-What are we aiming to do Google blog?
+In the goals strategy and technology cards, you can now start the process of creating a content strategy for the blog by asking the key questions.
+What are we aiming to do?
 How are we doing this on the web?
-Who in arraign and how do we measure success?
-The answers to these questions laid out on the goals and strategy cards; it will be the framework for your content strategy.
+How do we measure success?
+The answers to these questions are laid out on the goals and strategy cards; it will be the framework for your content strategy.

-With this in mind, you can start creation decision about the content strategy?
-In creating a content strategy is to define a niche for your blog and from there define key topics to cover in assigned those topics to content managers and contributors.
+With this in mind, you can start creation decisions about the content strategy.
+In creating a content strategy is to define a niche for your blog and from there, define key topics to cover in those assigned topics to content managers and contributors.

 Find your niche